Taylor Heinicke Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Season Stats

-- He also has 247 rushing yards on 39 carries with one touchdown, averaging 27.4 yards per game.

-- The Football Team have thrown the football in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.

-- Heinicke has thrown 31 passes in the red zone this season, 47.0% of his team's red zone plays.
+- Heinicke has attempted 31 of his 306 passes in the red zone, accounting for 47.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Panthers.